jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 * Scale your input data but no un-necessary pre-processing.
 * Don't waste time in long training iterations or large batch size.

 Overfitting the model with a small amount of training data is the best way for debugging.
-If loss does not drop within a few thousand iterations, debug the code further.
-Achieve your first milestone by beating the odd of guessing.
+If the loss does not drop within a few thousand iterations, debug the code further.
+Achieve your first milestone by beating the odds of guessing.
 Then make incremental modifications to the model: add more layers and customization.
 Train it with the full training dataset.
 Add regularization to control the overfit by monitor the accuracy gap between the training and validation dataset.

 > If stuck, take out all bells and whistles and make your problem smaller.

 #### Initial hyperparameters

-Many hyperparameters are not relevant until model optimization.
+Many hyperparameters are not relevant to model optimization.
 Turn them off or use default values.
 Use Adam optimizer.
 It is fast, efficient and the default learning rate does well.
 Early problems are mostly from bugs rather from the model design or tuning problems.
 Go through the checklist in the next section before any tunings.
 It is more common and easier to verify.
 If loss still does not drop, tune the learning rate.
 If the loss drops too slow, increase the learning rate by 10.
 If the loss goes up or the gradient explodes, decrease the learning rate by 10.
-Repeat the process until the loss drop gradually and nicely.
+Repeat the process until the loss drops gradually and nicely.
 Typical learning rates are between 1 and $$1e^{-7}$$.

 <div class="imgcap">
 <img src="/assets/dl/mont1.png" style="border:none; width:40%;">